Alliance Defending Freedom: Finances and donors

-The Servant Foundation, a Christian grant-making organization, is a significant funder of the Alliance Defending Freedom.
-The foundation donated over $50 million to the Alliance Defending Freedom between 2018 and 2020, via the foundation's financial arm, The Signatry.

-Other donors include the Covenant Foundation, the Bolthouse Foundation, the Edgar and Elsa Prince Foundation, the Richard and Helen DeVos Foundation, and the Bradley Foundation.
-The Charles Koch Institute donated $275,000 to ADF in 2020.
+The Servant Foundation donated over $50,000,000 to the Alliance Defending Freedom between 2018 and 2020, via the foundation's financial arm, The Signatry.
+The most public use of these funds has been the "He Gets Us" campaign during Super Bowl commercial breaks.
+Other donors include: the Green family, the Covenant Foundation, the Bolthouse Foundation, the Edgar and Elsa Prince Foundation, the Richard and Helen DeVos Foundation, the Bradley Foundation, and the Charles Koch Institute.
 The M.J.
-Murdock Charitable Trust, one of largest charities in the Pacific Northwest, donated nearly $1 million to ADF from 2007 to 2016.
+Murdock Charitable Trust, one of largest charities in the Pacific Northwest, donated nearly $1,000,000 to ADF from 2007 to 2016.